 A core handbook can be created that can be used across the entire company, but a supplement unique to each facility is beneficial.
 Specialized employee handbooks are beneficial in helping employees understand their role within the company.
 This applies if employees are paid on different scales, such as a salaried worker and an hourly worker.

-Additionally, consider including eligibility, indroductory periods, transfers and relocations.
+Additionally, consider including eligibility, introductory periods, transfers, and relocations.
 Also, include information about referrals and job classifications.
 You should also include information about Union benefits if it applies.

 Employee Handbook: What's Required by Law

-There are certain elements and policies that are required by law to be included in an employee handbook.
+Some certain elements and policies are required by law to be included in an employee handbook.
 These required elements may determine how your employee handbook should be organized.

 You can find more information about these legally required federal policies from the Department of Labor's website.
 If your business operates in multiple states, you may need to write multiple versions of the employee handbook.

 Federally Required Employee Handbook Policies